greydevv/pyguardian/DOCUMENTATION.md

 foo("a") # invalid call
 ```
 ```
-'foo' expects parameter 'x' to be of type 'int' but found 'str'
+InvalidArgumentTypeError: 'foo' expects value of type 'int' for parameter 'x' but got 'str'
 ```